samirmartins/pydaq/docs/get_model_arduino.md

 g.get_model_arduino()

 ```
-**NOTE**: data will be saved on descktop, by default.
-To chance the path the user can define "g.path = Desired path".
+**NOTE**: data will be saved on desktop, by default.
+To change the path the user can define "g.path = Desired path".

 If the user chooses to plot, this screen will appear:

 ![](img/get_model_signal.jpg)

-At the end of the user-defined time, screens with the results will appear.
+At the end of the user-defined time, screens with the results will be shown as depicted below.

 ## Example GIF